-Before working in Las Vegas, she was Chicago-based oral historian and ethnography for the Center for Puerto Rican Studies.
+Before working in Las Vegas, she was a Chicago-based oral historian and ethnographer for the Center for Puerto Rican Studies.

 Her expertise has been published in Sounding Out, Latinx Talk, Women in Higher Education Newsletter.
 Abad is also a well-published essayist, poet, and fiction writer whose creative works have been published in Sinister Wisdom and Crab Fat Magazine, among other venues.

 - B.A., Latin American and Latina/o Studies, DePaul University